aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 ### Adjusting expiration window

-!!! note "We expire idempotency records after **an hour** (3600 seconds).
+!!! note "By default, we expire idempotency records after **an hour** (3600 seconds).
 After that, a transaction with the same payload [will not be considered idempotent](#expired-idempotency-records)."

 You can change this expiration window with the **`expires_after_seconds`** parameter.
 There is no limit on how long this expiration window can be set to.